Born: January 8, 1792, Medfield, MA.

 The year was 1837, and the Hawes School in Boston buzzed with excitement.
 For the first time, music would be taught as part of the regular curriculum.
 At the front of the classroom stood Lowell Mason, a 45-year-old banker turned musician, ready to embark on an experiment that would change the face of American education forever.

 This moment was the culmination of Mason’s lifelong passion for music, a journey that began in 1792 in the small town of Medfield, Massachusetts.
 Born into a musical family, Mason grew up surrounded by the melodies of church hymns and the resonant tones of his father’s bass viol.
+Both his parents sang in their church choir, immersing young Lowell in sacred music from his earliest days.
 Little did anyone know that this child would grow up to revolutionize not only how Americans sang in church, but how they learned music altogether.

 From these humble beginnings, Mason would go on to compose over 1,600 hymns, pioneer music education in public schools, and leave a lasting impact on American sacred music.
 His story is one of innovation, perseverance, and the transformative power of music – a legacy that continues to shape our cultural landscape today.